 Even more remarkably, there is the case of Mathieu Flamini.
-Side by side with his professional football career, he presided over a company called GF Biochemicals, who recently announced that "they had become the first company in the world that can mass produce levulinic acid", a substance which can work as a replacement for oil.
+Side by side with his professional football career, he presided over a company called GF Biochemicals, who announced that "they had become the first company in the world that can mass produce levulinic acid", a substance which can work as a replacement for oil.
 The company is estimated to be worth £20 billion.

 What of the off-the-field careers of Irish athletes?
 While there may not be any billionaires out there, a few Irish sportsmen have bucked the stereotype of the retire- rugby-star-turned-banker and GAA-playing PE teachers to forge legitimately fascinating second careers.